droserasprout/lenovo-yoga-c930-linux/README.md

 ## Fixes

 ### Fix speaker
+This laptop has 5.1 speaker configuration with only Front Left and Front Right working by default.
+This hack can enable another one (Front Center or LFE, not sure):

 * Install `alsa-tools-gui` package (`alsa-utils` in some distributions)
 * Run `hdajackretask`
 * Set "Show unconnected pins" tick in "Options"